Certified Payroll: Everything You Need to Know As an Employer

-Everhour is a time-tracking app that is simple in use, and it’s amazingly helpful.
-With Everhour you’ll be able to easily track your employees clock-in, clock-out time and breaks, generate weekly and monthly timesheets, create projects and assign employees to them, manage tasks, generate customized reports, track your budgets in real time.
+Everhour is a time-tracking app that is simple to use, and it’s amazingly helpful.
+With Everhour you’ll be able to easily track your employees’ clock-in, clock-out time, and breaks, generate weekly and monthly timesheets, create projects and assign employees to them, manage tasks, generate customized reports, track your budgets in real-time.
 Essentially all the data you need to correctly fill out a certified payroll form.

-One of the coolest Everhour features is that it gets easily integrated with a lot of different apps, including Asana, Trello, Quickbooks, Freshbooks, and many others.
+One of the coolest Everhour features is that it gets easily integrated with a lot of different apps, including Asana app, Trello, Quickbooks, Freshbooks, and many others.
 This means you can draw your data from where you need it when you need it!

 While Everhour can’t fill out or predict how much you need to pay for each employee in each state, it can help you track their hours and tasks so that you get their payroll data right the first time around!